-Closing date for receipt of applications is 17:00 (Irish Time) on 29th May 2025.
+Closing date for receipt of applications is 17:00 (Irish Time) on Thursday 3rd July 2025.
 It will not be possible to consider applications received after the closing date.

-Garda vetting may apply.
+Garda vetting will apply on appointment.

 Appointments will be conditional on work authorisation validation.
 Further details are available at www.dbei.ie